bshahar/Trading-system/README.md

 # Getting started
 Optional argumnets to start the system.
-1. load - initialןזק the system with optional data (the data store in the file -"appConfigTest.json")
+1. load - initialize the system with optional data (the data store in the file -"appConfigTest.json")
 ## How to use
     tradingSystem load